jineshmk/TCOB/README.md

 * main.pl- Used to load compiler code to prolog environment
 * helper_clpr.pl - Collection of TCOB built-in predicates

-## Step 1
+### Step 1
 Download the compiler code and move the four files(main.pl,dcob2cob.pl,cob2swi.pl,helper_clpr.pl) to your prolog working directory
--  Open swi prolog environment and load the compiler code using below command.
+-  Open swi prolog environment and load the compiler
 ```sh
 ?- [main]
 ```
+It loads the TCOB compiler into the current prolog environment.Now you can compiler your TCOB program(with.tcob extension)
 - Compile TCOB using tcob2swi('tcobfile.tcob') command.
 It creates a prolog file with same name as the TCOB program
 ```sh
 ?- tcob2swi('test.tcob').